Yaa Ansah-Pobi

 Mark Fowler

-President of Stowe Management Corporation and CoCEO of Revolutionary Conversations, LLC, Mr. Fowler is a business growth and corporate re-engineering expert, author, writer, business educator, public speaker and change leader.
-He specializes in transitioning companies from challenge to achievement by focusing both on enhancing revenues and profits and instituting cultural and interactive processes that substantially increase collaboration and engagement–helping companies to achieve a whole new level of success.
+President of Stowe Management Corporation and CoCEO of Revolutionary Conversations, LLC, is a business growth and corporate re-engineering expert, author and writer, business educator, public speaker and change leader.
+Mr. Fowler specializes in transitioning companies from challenge to achievement by focusing both on enhancing revenues and profits and instituting cultural and interactive processes that substantially increase collaboration and engagement–helping companies to achieve a whole new level of success.

-Having worked with more than 150 companies with all forms of challenges and impediments, he’s helped turn them around, institute rapid growth, develop/implement sophisticated systems and procedures, raise working capital, merge, acquire and demerge organizations, while always focusing on well-being of the business and all stakeholders.
-A leader in the “business engagement” field for decades, he has developed systems and communication protocols, stressing the importance of team empowerment and personal development.
-By focusing on helping business owners and team members to be on the same page, he has aided them in succeeding with incredible achievements, unattainable in the current competitive cultural business environments that are all too prevalent in today’s reality.
+Working with more than a 150 companies with all forms of challenges and impediments, he’s helped turn them around, institute rapid growth, develop/implement sophisticated systems and procedures, raise working capital, merge, acquire and demerge organizations while always focusing on the business’ well being and the well being of all stakeholders.
+A leader in the “business engagement” field for decades, he has developed systems and communication protocols stressing the importance of team empowerment and personal development.
+By focusing on helping business owners and team members to be on the same page, he has aided them in succeeding at incredible achievements unattainable in the current competitive cultural business environments that are all too prevalent in today’s reality.

 He is a member of the AICPA and the California CPA Society (“Society”).
-He served as a director of the Society as a State Committee Chair; he also served as a Trustee for the California CPA Education Foundation.
-He is a Board member and Vice President of the United Nations Association of Santa Barbara, Ventura and San Luis Obispo.
-An active presenter, he has written more than 100 articles and created and presented more than 35 courses.
-With his emphasis on “business engagement”, he created and designed a dialogue and conversation system called the S.H.A.R.E.™ Tools, which are the basis of the award winning book he co-authored with Noal McDonald and Barbara Gaughen-Muller: Revolutionary Conversations: The Tools You Need for the Success You Wanthttp://www.revolutionaryconversations.net
+He served as a director of the Society, as a State Committee Chair and as a Trustee for the CA CPA Education Foundation..
+He is also a Board member and Vice President of the United Nations Association of Santa Barbara, Ventura and San Luis Obispo.
+An active presenter, he has also written close to 100 articles and created and presented some 35 courses.
+With his emphasis on “business engagement”, he created and designed a dialogue and conversation system called the S.H.A.R.E.™ Tools which are the basis of the award winning book he co-authored with Noal McDonald and Barbara Gaughen-Muller entitled Revolutionary Conversations: The Tools You Need for the Success You Want, http://www.revolutionaryconversations.net

 Dr. Jack Friedlander